Voedoe-H/BatteryDecisions/README.md

 # Battery RUL Prediction with Decision Trees

 This repository explores data-driven approaches for predicting **Remaining Useful Life (RUL)** of batteries using the [Battery Life Cycle dataset](https://www.kaggle.com/datasets/ignaciovinuales/battery-remaining-useful-life-rul/data) from Kaggle.
 It focuses on interpretable models such as **Decision Trees** and includes preprocessing, feature selection, training, and evaluation pipelines.
+The models provided in this repository are specifically trained on a data set derived from a particular type of lithium-based battery used in the NASA battery data set.
+Since the precise battery chemistry (e.g., LiCoO₂, LiFePO₄, etc.) is not specified, these models are unlikely to generalize to batteries with different chemistries, as degradation behavior can vary significantly between types.

+If you intend to apply these models in practice, ensure that the underlying battery system closely matches the one represented in the original data.
+The safest and most reliable approach is to apply the modeling methodology from this repository to your own, system-specific data set to ensure accuracy and validity.
 ## Feature Selection
 The dataset contains the following features: